mendix/docs/content/en/docs/refguide/modeling/resources/scheduled-events/_index.md

 ## 3 Migration

 When migrating to Mendix 9.13.0 or above Studio Pro will attempt to convert legacy scheduled events into task queue based events, when possible.
-In the following cases this is not possible and manual conversion is requested:
+In cases where this is not possible a deprecation warning will be shown.
+Right-click on the warning to see possible options for fixing it.
+If none of them is suitable, you should perform the conversion manually.

+The following cases cannot be migrated automatically during model conversion:

+* The event is not repeating, which we'll stop supporting; remove the scheduled event or use the [Java API](task-queue#scheduling) to schedule a one-time action.
-* the event has a start-time in the future; change the start-time to a date in the past or use a task based scheduled event
+* The event has a start-time in the future, which we'll stop supporting; change the start-time to a date in the past or switch to a task queue based scheduled event.
-* the event has interval type Month or Year, which is translated in 31 and 365 days respectively; use the Monthly or Yearly type
+* The event has interval type Month or Year, which is translated to 31 and 365 days respectively; use the Monthly or Yearly type instead.
-* the event has interval type Seconds, which is no longer supported
+* The event has interval type Seconds, which we'll stop supporting; use a schedule event with a 1-minute interval instead.
-* the event has an interval that doesn't divide its interval type nicely, causing it to drift (e.g. every 7 minutes, causing it to 'drift' 4 minutes every hour)
+* The event has an interval that doesn't divide its interval type nicely (e.g. an event that executes every 7 minutes will execute 8 times per hour, with 4 minutes left, causing it to 'drift' 4 minutes every hour).
+If it is absolutely critical that a non-supported interval is used, you should schedule the event with interval value 1 (e.g. every minute) and then start your microflow with a decision that checks whether it should be continue executing at that particular time.

 {{% alert type="warning" %}}
 Mendix 9.13.0 and above allow legacy scheduled events to be edited, but do not allow new legacy scheduled events to be created.